 Student Government Appropriations

 The Appropriations process is the main venue for Student Government to provide financial support for events, activities, and enrichment opportunities for students through student organizations at NC State.
-Chaired by Student Body Treasurer Harrison Andrews, the Appropriations Council is the body within Student Government tasked to ensure the fair distribution of Appropriations funding and has provided, to date, almost two million dollars in funding to student organizations at NC State University.
+Chaired by Student Body Treasurer Evan Martino, the Appropriations Council is the body within Student Government tasked to ensure the fair distribution of Appropriations funding and has provided, to date, almost two million dollars in funding to student organizations at NC State University.
 The Council optimally distributes funding to student organizations for what they need most through the Student Government Appropriations process.

 Student Government is committed to a fair and accessible Appropriations process

-Student Body Treasurer Harrison Andrews, the Appropriations Council, and Student Government are committed to a fair distribution of Student Government Funds to student organizations.
+Student Body Treasurer Evan Martino, the Appropriations Council, and Student Government are committed to a fair distribution of Student Government Funds to student organizations.
 We commit to ensuring that all student organizations are treated fairly in the deliberations of their Appropriations request.
 As part of this commitment, all Appropriations Council members are required to complete an unconscious bias training prior to their involvement on the Appropriations Council.

 Your student fee and how it is spent